 As I mentioned in this earlier post, I recently went through my doctoral defence at the HBK Braunschweig.
 I prepared a presentation summarising a few key points from my dissertation, which you can read via the link in the previous sentence.
 While I knew I would not be able to include all of the information from my research into that short presentation, there were some details – as well as a few images – that did not make the cut into my talk, but which I did want attendees to see and read.
 So I prepared a small handout to distribute to them.
+This explained the various kinds of sources for foundry type research that are available.
 I have edited the contents of that handout and posted them here for all of you.
 I hope that you enjoy them!
-This is a short TypeOff. post for once: not even 1,400-words long, and no footnotes!
+This is a short TypeOff. post for once: not even 1,500-words long, and no footnotes!

 Designers and drawings

 Very few drawings made by type designers active in Germany between 1871 and 1914 survive.
 Of those drawings held today in various archives, libraries, and museums, I don’t have the rights to reproduce any of my photographs.
 So instead, in order to provide an illustration for the kind of drawings designers would have provided, I have included an image of one made by Walter Tiemann (1876–1951) for the Gebr.
 Klingspor foundry in 1929 here.
 Although Tiemann made this drawing after the time period I researched for my dissertation, his long collaboration with Klingspor at least began during that time.